steve-martin-at-esure/DIGITAL_APP_TEMPLATE-DRUPAL/testing/README.md

 ## Automated System / Unit tests.

 The automated system and unit tests ensure that the individual parts of the system perform correctly.
-This type of test oftern requires the mocking of other parts of the system and/or data.
+This type of test often requires the mocking of other parts of the system and/or data.

 ### Coverage
 The full scope of all automated system and unit tests currently being executed can be found in the [UNIT_TEST_COVERAGE.md](UNIT_TEST_COVERAGE.md) file.